Special 4th of July Hours: All locations will be open from 9am-6pm

-Can an automatic car wash damage your car?
+Can an automatic car wash damage your vehicle?

 This is a common question for people who have never had their car washed at an automatic car wash.
 The answer is: it depends on what type of automatic car wash you go to.
 First, let’s talk about how to avoid damaging your car with the right precautionary measures.